 Studies have found that binge drinking & heavy alcohol use are often ways adults cope with stress and anxiety.

-Commonly abused stimulants include cocaine, methamphetamines, and prescription stimulants, like Ritalin, Adderall, and Concerta.
+Commonly abused stimulants include methamphetamines, and prescription stimulants, like Ritalin, Adderall, and Concerta.

 Opioid misuse occurs when a person uses heroin or misuses prescription pain relievers like hydrocodone, oxycodone, and morphine.

 The first 48 hours in detox are crucial, and your comfort and safety during that stage is our highest priority.
 Once you are stabilized, full medical, psychiatric, and psychological assessments are completed, so we can get to know you and ensure that we have a completely clear picture of how we can help you in your recovery journey.

 While your assessment and treatment plan is 100% customized and tailored to your unique needs, the following are some of the topics that your assessment process will cover:

 In addition to an initial evaluation with our Nurse Practitioner, you will be assessed every four hours by a member of our nursing team.
 This nursing assessment includes checking vital signs, monitoring withdrawal symptoms, and administering medications as needed.